Cool Rare Animals likes to research and write about different species and animal husbandry.

 Prepare a separate cage for the pregnant ferret even before she gives birth.
 Once the kits come, keep her and the babies in a safe environment away from other humans and animals.
 Scared and anxious ferret moms will eat their babies so be careful!
 Always have food and water for the mommy ferret as she will need it when nursing the young ones.
-Ferret litters can be big, numbering as many as 10 in one go!
+Ferret litters can be big, with as many as ten in one go!

-Chapter 3: How to Choose an Angora Ferret
+How to Choose an Angora Ferret

 Age of the Ferret

 You can get a kit (young ferret) or an adult, depending on your personal preferences.
 A kit can be taken home as early as eight weeks, although you may find that some of them are being sold at just five weeks.
 As with dogs, young ferrets offer more room for training and are likely to grow up more affectionate with their owners.

 If you don't want to spend money however, you can obtain an adult ferret or one who is still young but has been let go by their owners.
 Due to the sudden popularity of ferrets as pets, there has also been an increase in ones being put up for adoption.
 Check your local pet center to see if any are available.

 If you choose to purchase a kit, take a good look at the breeder.
 Angora ferrets at a pet store may seem cheaper and more convenient, but you might be surprised at how much their health maintenance will cost in the long run.
 Ideally, your Angora Ferret should be purchased from a reputable breeder.